 To book a charter you can contact me with the information below:

 Capt.
 Rick Stanczyk

 Or being that I am fishing just about every day in season and many evenings, sometimes it is tough for me to respond to people in a timely manner.
 If you want to secure a date ASAP the best thing to do is contact Bud n’ Mary’s Marina directly.
-They have my calender and know when I am available.
+They have my calendar and know when I am available.
 Just ask to book Capt.
 Rick for a tarpon fishing trip on the day/evening of your choice, and they will take a deposit to hold the trip.
 You can reach them at: